jadarkwa/jadarkwa/README.md

 - 👋 Hi, my name is Jude Adarkwa
-- 📚 I am a student at the University of Michigan Studying Computer Science
+- 📚 I am a student at the University of Michigan studying Computer Science
 - 💻 I am interested in...
   - 📲 Web & Application Development
   - ☁️ Cloud Computing